Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Texas requires.

-All of the companies we’re about to discuss meet these regulations and are great options for Texas registered agent service.
+All of the companies we discussed above meet these regulations and are options for Texas registered agent service.
 When you’ve made your choice, you can indicate your registered agent’s name and address on your Certificate of Formation.

 As you’ve probably noticed, the registered agent services we’ve listed here serve businesses across the country.
 But if you Google “Texas Registered Agent,” you’ll probably see results for local services, too.
 These can be local entrepreneurs with a knack for clerical tasks, offices dedicated to serving businesses in their counties, or statewide companies.

 On one hand, using a local service can have its advantages.
 Some will be cheaper than nationwide firms (but not always!).
 And each state has its own nuances for business compliance requirements, Texas included.
-A registered agent service that services Texas alone will have detailed knowledge about those requirements.
-Granted, most national services do a good job of understanding local requirements.
-But they probably won’t give you the same “homegrown Texas” feeling as a local agent service.
+A registered agent service that services Texas alone may have detailed knowledge about those requirements.
+Granted, most national services do an excellent job of understanding local requirements.
+But they might not give you the same “homegrown Texas” feeling as a local agent service.

 Ultimately, the choice is up to you, and there’s no “wrong” answer.
 The most important thing is that you appoint one so you can run a compliant Texas business.